 Visiting Lecturer in Economics

-The Department of Economics at Mount Holyoke College invites applications for a full-time, visiting lecturer position in economics to begin Fall 2019.
+The Department of Economics at Mount Holyoke College invites applications for a full-time, visiting lecturer position in economics Fall 2018.
 This is a three-year, non-renewable teaching position with competitive salary and benefits.

 The position is a 3/2 teaching load.
 Area of study/specialization is open.
 The successful candidate will have a demonstrated record of strong teaching at the undergraduate level and experience mentoring students who are broadly diverse with regard to race, ethnicity, socioeconomic status, gender, nationality, sexual orientation, and religion.
 Applicants are expected to have a PhD by start of appointment.